CHN-beta/ovito/doc/manual/Chapter_Installation.rst

   ./ovito: error while loading shared libraries: libQt5DBus.so.5:
            cannot open shared object file: No such file or directory

-This error is typically caused by broken symbolic links inside the :file:`lib/ovito/` subdirectory after extracting the OVITO installation archive on a computer other than the target machine.
+This error is typically caused by broken symbolic links inside the :file:`lib/ovito/` sub-directory after extracting the OVITO installation archive on a computer other than the target machine.
 **Solution:** Reinstall OVITO by extracting the installation archive on the target machine.
 Do *not* transfer the program directory tree between different computers after it has been extracted.